zdelrosario/zdr-site/content/post/2021-12-25-EMA-intro/index.md

 ```

 Grama comes with a variety of built-in models.
-For a simple example, let's look at a model for the buckling behavior of a [flat plate](https://en.wikipedia.org/wiki/Buckling#Plate_buckling).
+As an example, let's look at a model for the buckling behavior of a [flat plate](https://en.wikipedia.org/wiki/Buckling#Plate_buckling).
+The following code instantiates a grama model of a plate under buckling (compressive) load.